VT Markets vs AxiTrader Comparison

 Which brokers offers more tradeable asset classes, VT Markets or AxiTrader?

-VT Markets offers a more diverse selection of investment options than AxiTrader allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have ETF Looking at total tradeable symbols, VT Markets has 168, compared to 175 from AxiTrader.
+VT Markets offers a more diverse selection of investment options than AxiTrader allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have ETF Looking at total tradeable symbols, VT Markets has 168, compared to 175 from AxiTrader.

 Can I trade cryptocurrency with VT Markets or AxiTrader?